-In Sweden, the obligation to consult collectively is applicable even if the redundancy concerns only one employee, as the Co-Determination Act (medbestammandelagen) does not recognize the term “collective redundancies”.
+- In Sweden, the obligation to consult collectively is applicable even if the redundancy concerns only one employee.
+The Co-Determination Act (‘medbestammandelagen’) does not recognize the term “collective redundancies”.

-A notification to the Swedish Public Employment Service shall be made if at least five employees are affected by a decision on terminations due to a redundancy situation.
+- A notification to the Swedish Public Employment Service must be issued if at least five employees are affected by a decision on terminations due to a redundancy situation.

-This also applies if the total number of notices of termination is expected to be 20 or more during a 90-day period.
+- This provision also applies if the total number of termination notices is anticipated to be 20 or more during a 90-day period.

-When the labour force has to be made redundant owing to objective reasons, the basic principle to be applied is that the employee with the longest aggregate period of employment with the company should be entitled to stay the longest.
+- When the workforce has to be made redundant owing to objective reasons, the basic principle to be applied is that the employee with the longest aggregate period of employment with the company should be entitled to remain the longest.
 Therefore, the employer must select those to be dismissed on a “last in, first out” basis.

-A condition for continued employment is that the employee has sufficient qualifications for one of the available positions that may be offered.
+- A condition for continued employment is that the employee has sufficient credentials for one of the positions that may be offered.

-Even when employers have not signed a collective agreement, they must request a negotiation with a labour union before they terminate a member-employee.
-Failure to request a negotiation could result in punitive damages for the employer.
+- Even when employers have not signed a collective agreement, they must request a negotiation with a labor union before they terminate a member-employee.
+Failure to request a negotiation can result in punitive damages for the employer.

 Employees – An employee who wishes to resign must give one month’s notice.
-The period of notice may be longer.
+The notice period may be longer.

 Employers – An employer must provide a prior notice of termination before dismissing an employee and certain formal rules set out in LAS must be observed by the employer when serving a notice of termination to an employee.
-Notices shall always be made in writing and must state the procedure to be followed by the employee in the event the employee wishes to claim that the notice of termination is invalid or to claim damages as a consequence of the termination.
-The notice shall also state whether or not the employee enjoys rights of priority for re-employment.
+Notices must always be made in writing and state the procedure to be followed by the employee if the employee wishes to claim that the notice of termination is invalid or to claim damages as a result of the termination.
+The notice must also state whether or not the employee enjoys rights of priority for re-employment.
 The letter of notice must either be handed to the employee in person or sent by registered mail.